hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 ## How to use this component

 Super Select is a custom select-like component aiming to overcome some limitations of the HTML `<select>` element.

-It is based on the popular Ember [PowerSelect](https://ember-power-select.com/) add-on.
+It's a light wrapper for Ember [PowerSelect](https://ember-power-select.com/), with some specific accessibility and styling choices made to best fit our design system.

-We provide two main components with similar APIs, `SuperSelect::Single` and `SuperSelect::Multiple`.
+We provide two main components with similar APIs: `SuperSelect::Single` and `SuperSelect::Multiple`.

 **There are two ways to use each of the Super Select component types:**

 1. `Form::SuperSelect::Single::Base` or `Form::SuperSelect::Multiple::Base`—the base component with just the Super Select control.
+In these instances, you will need to add your own label, helper text, and error messaging.
 2. `Form::SuperSelect::Single::Field` or `Form::SuperSelect::Multiple::Field`—the field parent component which includes the Super Select control, label, helper text, and error messaging (in a wrapping container).

-We recommend using the Field component as it provides built-in accessibility functionality.
-Use the Base component for custom layouts or special use cases not covered by the Field component.
+We recommend using the Field variation as it provides built-in accessibility functionality.
+Try to only use the Base variation for custom layouts or special use cases not otherwise covered.

-### Field components
+### Field: Single-select

-#### Basic invocations including search

-##### SuperSelect::Single::Field

-Use `SuperSelect::Single` if you want users to only select a single option.
+In cases where the HDS Dropdown or HDS Form Select components are not suitable, use `SuperSelect::Single`.
+In this example, search is enabled:

 ```handlebars
 <Hds::Form::SuperSelect::Single::Field